A simpler way to approach data-driven content marketingGetting started with data-driven content marketing

 - In other words, instead of knowing everything about every aspect of a customer journey, focus your marketing on key moments to see if you have reached, engaged, and converted prospects into customers through content—even if that effort is simply using “table stakes” platforms such as Google Analytics or Google Tag Manager.

-- Have good old-fashioned meetings with customer service and sales leaders that focus on a simple set of questions on a regular basis: Why are we being told “no” in sales discussions?
+- Build your content strategy around moments of friction.
+Have marketing meet with customer service and sales leaders and focus on answering a simple set of questions on a regular basis: Why are we being told “no” in sales discussions?
 What are our customers’ top complaints and issues?
 Who are our customers turning to instead of us?
 Observations and anecdotes from the front lines are invaluable.

 - Focus on opportunities and execute on them rapidly, not a quarter from now.
 Content marketing teams that track trending search terms, which topics and articles are garnering the most amount of shares, and the most popular content being produced by direct competitors (the people we sell against) and indirect competitors (the people who also influence our community/audience) are better poised to compete and win attention in their markets.